msolajic/c64-uni-cart/README.md

 This is the hardware part that accompanies the project of [Magic Desk Cartridge Generator](https://bitbucket.org/zzarko/magic-desk-cartridge-generator/)

-This project is free and you can use any PCB manufacturer by downloading the Gerber files, but if you would like to support my work and help with further C64 hardware development you can order these PCBs on PCBWay trough this link:
+This project is free to use and you can use any PCB manufacturer by downloading the Gerber files, but if you would like to support my work and help with further C64 hardware development you can order these PCBs on PCBWay trough this link:

 [![PCB from PCBWay](https://www.pcbway.com/project/img/images/frompcbway.png)](https://www.pcbway.com/project/shareproject/updatethislink.html)